suprabhasupi/blog/contents/posts/7-three-js-part-1/7-three-js-part-1.md

 - The scene should come under the camera near and far position.

-We have covered the basics concept of asics of three.js, bject 3D Properties and how can we manipulate objects.
+We have covered the basics concept of three.js, object 3D Properties and how can we manipulate objects.

 We’ll check <LinkPost href='/13-three-js-part-2' name='Introducing Meshes and Geometry' /> in next section. 😋